 The Ministries at Fellowship Bible Church are committed to preaching and living out the Word.
-This means that what is important to God is important to our ministry.
+This means that our ministries strive to emulate God’s will as revealed in the Bible .
 When considering the purpose of our ministry, we reflect on the words of Jesus as recorded in the book of Matthew.

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age” (Matthew 28:18-20).

 And he said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself” (Matthew 22:37-39).
 Summarizing these verses, the vision of FBC is